zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   If logout was intentional, message can be safely ignored.
-If logout was intentional, keep in mind the Desktop logs out after inactivity.
+If logout was unintentional, keep in mind the Desktop logs out after inactivity.
 Incorrect logout behavior can be troubleshooted with the authentication plugin.